 Blue Heaven™ (Schizachyrium scoparium 'MinnBlueA'): 4 feet tall with an upright habit; steel blue leaves change to tones of burgundy, pink and orange in fall.

 Carousel (Schizachyrium scoparium 'Carousel'): compact (2 1/2 feet tall) with an upright habit; blue green foliage with purple tints; fall color is a mix of copper, pink and mahogany.
+This is a selection from the Chicagoland Grows™ introduction program.

 Jazz (Schizachyrium scoparium 'Jazz'): 2 to 3 feet tall with an upright habit; silvery blue foliage turns mauve purple in fall.